 You Love to Learn

-Cooks and chefs are constantly improving their skills and learning new things.
-There’s a whole world of culinary traditions and techniques out there, and one lifetime isn’t enough to explore it all.
-But that doesn’t stop culinarians from trying.
+Cooks and chefs are constantly improving their skills and learning new things, even after culinary school.
+There’s a whole world of culinary traditions and techniques out there, and the industry is always evolving to cater to alternative diets and lifestyles.
+One lifetime isn’t enough to explore it all… but that doesn’t stop culinarians from trying!

 If you’ve decided that the culinary arts are for you, what’s next?
-A successful career in this industry usually comes from a combination of education and experience.
-You’ll need both to reach your future goals.
+A successful career in this industry, and reaching your ultimate goals, usually comes from a combination of education and experience.

 A formal culinary education can get your career in food off to a strong start.
-You’ll have to choose from a dedicated culinary school like Escoffier, a four-year undergraduate program, or a community college program where you can get a degree or diploma.
+You have options to choose from: a dedicated culinary school like Escoffier, a four-year undergraduate program, or a community college program where you can get a degree or diploma.

-In the past, this education would require aspiring culinarians to uproot their lives to travel to a culinary school, or to go on hiatus from their jobs so they would have time to complete their education.
+In the past, a culinary degree program would require aspiring chefs to uproot their lives to travel to a culinary school, or to go on hiatus from their jobs so they would have time to complete their education.

-With online culinary education, that is no longer the case.
-Escoffier is a pioneer in this flexible, remote method of instruction.
-Students can get their degrees or diplomas 100% online with an in-person industry externship wherever they live.
-This removes the need to travel and makes it much easier to balance work, family, and school.
+With online culinary school programs, that is no longer the case.
+Escoffier was a pioneer in this flexible, remote method of instruction.
+Students can get their degrees or diplomas by attending Escoffier’s online program, with an in-person industry externship.
+This removes the need to travel and can make it much easier to balance work, family, and school.

 “It’s amazing how Escoffier translates the cooking and learning experience into an online medium.
 You’d think it would be really difficult, but it’s not.”*